timotheeMM/snake-game/README.md

 8. Make a pull request by going to the project fork page and clicking on "Contribute > Open pull request".
 A window will open, and you will be able to explain in more detail all the changes you have made.

-9. Validate and then wait for validation... :blush:
+9. Validate and then wait for validation... 😊

-:bulb: You can also simply open an issue with the tag "enhancement".
+💡 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!

 ## License